-Since 2018, CSB has funded over twelve projects led by researchers in the Stern community on topics related to sustainable finance and the role of business in addressing social and environmental issues.
+Since 2018, CSB has funded 27 projects led by researchers in the Stern community on topics related to sustainable finance and the role of business in addressing social and environmental issues.
 Topics have ranged from examining how the #MeToo movement changes investors' valuation and risk attitudes to how agricultural supply and land use change in Brazil responds to market conditions.

 My colleague Kelly See and I are very grateful to have received a grant from CSB for our research on the effects of an organization’s sustainability initiatives on employee engagement.
 The grant enabled us to complete our initial survey and to have valuable conversations with business leaders in sustainability focused positions about their initiatives and about our research.

 - Frances Milliken, NYU Stern Professor of Management and Organizations

 2024 grant applications are now open through March 10, 2024.

 For additional details on the CSB Research Grant Program and guidelines, see below:

 - Projects should align with CSB’s thematic research areas: Tracking the financial case for sustainability; Sustainable finance; Shifting focus from short-term, shareholder value to long-term, stakeholder value; Engaging consumers around sustainability; Exploring sustainability-driven innovation; Business strategies related to decarbonization; Sustainable Supply Chain Management; etc